Hiri Motu: Dialects

 Hiri Motu has two dialects: "Austronesian" and "Papuan".
 Both dialects are Austronesian in both grammar and vocabulary due to their derivation from Motu; the dialect names refer to the first languages spoken by users of this lingua franca.
-The "Papuan" dialect (also called "non-central") was more widely spoken and was, at least from about 1964, used as the standard for official publications.
+The "Papuan" dialect (also called "non-central") was more widely spoken and was used as the standard for official publications since around 1964.
 The "Austronesian" (or "central") dialect is closer to Motu in grammar and phonology, and its vocabulary is both more extensive and closer to the original language.
 It was the prestige dialect, which was regarded by speakers as being more "correct".

 The distinction between Motu and its "pidgin" dialects has been described as blurred.
-They form a continuum from the original "pure" language, through the established creoles, to what some writers have suggested constitutes a form of "Hiri Motu–based pidgin" used as a contact language with people who had not fully acquired Hiri Motu, such as the Eleman and Koriki.
+They form a continuum from the original "pure" language, through the established creoles, to what some writers have suggested constitutes a form of "Hiri Motu–based pidgin" used as a contact language with people who had not fully acquired Hiri Motu, such as Eleman and Koriki speakers.